matwilso/matwilso.github.io/_drafts/sim2real.md

 stanford and finn has been a part of one i think.
 -->

-But sim2real seems like a pretty decent bet to me.
+But sim2real seems like a decent bet, a promising path forward.

-Data is what drives deep learning, and sim2real is like the All-You-Can-Eat Buffet of robotic data sources.
+Data is what drives deep learning, and sim2real is the All-You-Can-Eat Buffet of robotic data sources.
 Beyond the massive volume is the ability to create dense reward signals, auxiliary training labels, arbitrary environments, reset distributions, and automated curriculum.
-The world of bits is much easier to manipulate than the world of atoms and this creates massive practical advantages for training learning systems.
+The world of bits is much easier to manipulate than the world of atoms, and this leads to massive practical advantages for training learned systems.

-That is, if we can overcome the massive domain shift challenges.
+That is, if you can overcome the massive domain shift challenges.
-All these great training advantages don't matter when you try your policy in the real world and it fails :'(
+These great training advantages don't matter if you run your policy in the real world and it fails :'(

-But I am hopeful that we can overcome these challenges.
-And not by domain adaptation or randomization (at least not mainly by that).
+I am hopeful that we can overcome current challenges associated with domain shift.
+And not with any domain adaptation or randomization tricks.
+These are useful, but they have their limits (pretty low-ceiling limits).
+I am hopeful because we can make simulators so much better.
+We can make them match the real world way better than they do now.
+We can make it match much more closely the real world.

 Nope, we can overcome these challenges by building better simulators.
 Just make the simulators match the real world.

-Researchers ignore the simulator.
-It's a [blind spot][schlep].
+Researchers generally ignore the simulator.
+It's somewhat of a [blind spot][schlep].
-Just choose Bullet, Dart, Mujoco, ODE, whatever, and make it work for your needs.
+You just choose Bullet, Dart, Mujoco, ODE, whatever, and make it work for your needs.
+If you were to build your own simulator, you wouldn't have any time left for learning research!

 If you work on the simulator, this is precious time away from developing cool new learning algos.